z5267282/mve/docs/session.md

 # Remaining Files

 A `JSON` list that stores the remaining files to be edited is stored in `remaining.json` of the given config.
-Each list item is a file name without a leading directory in the `cfg.SOURCE` folder:
+Each list item is a file name without a leading directory in the given config's source folder.

 ```
 [